 TWRI Faculty Fellowitzamendoza@tamu.edu

-Mendoza studied Civil Engineering at Instituto Politecnico Nacional in Mexico.
-She conducted master's and doctoral studies in environmental engineering at Texas A&M University, postdoctoral training at Michigan State University and held a research assistant position at Tufts University.
-She is now an Assistant Professor at Texas A&M School of Public Health.
+Mendoza studied civil engineering at Instituto Politécnico Nacional in Mexico.
+She conducted master's and doctoral studies in environmental engineering at Texas A&M University, conducted postdoctoral training at Michigan State University and held a research assistant position at Tufts University.
+She is now an assistant professor at Texas A&M School of Public Health.